microsoft/Olive/docs/source/overview/options.md

         - `metric_config` The parameter config used to measure detailed metrics.
 Please note that when the `backend` is `huggingface_metrics`, you should see the `metric_config` as dictionary of:
             - `load_params`: The parameters used to load the metric, run as `evaluator = evaluate.load("word_length", **load_params)`.
             - `compute_params` The parameters used to compute the metric, run as `evaluator.compute(predictions=preds, references=target, **compute_params)`.
             - `result_key` The key used to extract the metric result with given format.
-For example, if the metric result is {'accuracy': {'value': 0.9}}, then the post_key_str should be 'accuracy.value'."
+For example, if the metric result is {'accuracy': {'value': 0.9}}, then the result_key should be 'accuracy.value'."

         - `priority: [int]` The priority of the subtype.
 The higher priority subtype will be given priority during evaluation.
 Note that it should be unique among all subtypes in the metric.